darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

 It's very common to use functions like `List.map` which have a parameter called `f` which take a lambda.
 In F#, above, that parameter is passed like any other.
-In ReScript, those parameters are passed as labelled variables:
+In ReScript, those parameters are passed as labeled variables:

 ```rescript
 list->List.map:(~f=((elem) => elem + 2))